Colegio de San Ildefonso: National Preparatory School

 The old Jesuit school had almost completely fallen into ruin by the time of the Reform Laws in the 1860s.
 These Laws secularized most of Church property, including the San Ildefonso College building.
 In 1867, Benito Juárez began reform of the educational system, taking it out of clerical hands and making it a government function.
 San Ildefonso was converted into the Escuela Nacional Preparatoria, or National Preparatory School, initially directed by Gabino Barreda, who organized the new school on the Positivist model of Auguste Comte (Comtism).
 The initial purpose of the school was to provide the nucleus of students for the soon-to-be-reconstructed Universidad Nacional (National University), later National Autonomous University of Mexico, which was re-established in 1910 by Justo Sierra.

-The new preparatory school began functioning at the San Ildefonso building with more than 700 day students and 200 live-in students.
+The new preparatory school began functioning at the San Ildefonso building with more than 700-day students and 200 live-in students.
 The complex remained a separate entity until 1929, when the Universidad Nacional gained autonomy, meaning it became independent of the government, though still government-sponsored.
-The Preparatory School became part of the newly independent university system, being designated as Preparatory #1 for a short time.
+The Preparatory School became part of the newly independent university system, being designated as Preparatory No. 1 for a short time.
 As part of the student revolts of 1968, some students hid inside the building, which resulted in an occupation by the Mexican Army, who entered the building by shooting a bazooka round on its 18th-century-old front door.
 Its name soon changed back to Escuela Nacional Preparatoria and remained so until 1978, when it closed completely.